 - Exploring laypersons’ and law enforcement officials’ biases about non-native speakers.
 Specific questions include: Are observers more likely to label non-native speakers?

-Recent projects have focused on the reliability of lie detection performance, special populations (e.g., police officers, customs officers, individuals with psychopathic traits), and cognitive processes (e.g., misattributions of arousal).
+Recent projects have focused on the reliability of lie detection performance and special populations (e.g., police officers, customs officers, individuals with psychopathic traits, children), and face-veiling.
 We are always interested in exploring new ways to improve deception detection.

 Our research is currently funded by the Social Sciences and Humanities Research Council of Canada.